slatedocs/slate/source/includes/api/_account.md

 #####user_actions

-Boolean; if specified and true, a `user_actions` object will be returned with attributes indicating what actions should be presented to the user to be performed on this account:
+Boolean; if specified and true, a `user_actions` object will be returned with attributes indicating what actions should be presented to the user to be performed on this account

 #####add_availability